openedx/i18n-tools/README.rst

 Installing
 ==========

-edX i18n tools are set of commands useful for developers and translators to extract, compile and validate translations. edX i18n tools can be installed running following command inside the extracted directory.
+EdX i18n tools are a set of commands useful for developers and translators to extract, compile and validate translations.
+The edX i18n tools can be installed running the following command inside the extracted directory.

 ``python setup.py install``